Definition of Encomium

 And calm’st the weary strife of frail humanity!

-Although William Wordsworth always praises nature, he is all praise for Duty in this Ode in which he terms it “Stern Daughter” and that too of the “Voice of God.”
+Although William Wordsworth always praises nature, he is all praise for Duty in this Ode which he terms “Stern Daughter” and that too of the “Voice of God.”
 The use of the apostrophe in the very second line shows how Wordsworth praises Duty and considers it a personified figure having life and emotions of its own.
 This great commendation for Duty is a suitable example of encomium.

 Example #4